senimanjs/seniman/README.md

 Some early users are using TypeScript to build with Seniman -- official support coming soon!

 ### How about SEO support?
-We'll soon be adding a separate HTML renderer that can be activated specifically for crawler requests, rendering the same JSX tree.
+There is a separate HTML renderer that can be activated specifically when a request is coming from a search engine crawler.
+This will allow you to implement SEO support for your Seniman app.
+We're already using this for our docs site at senimanjs.org -- documentation will also be coming soon!